devpranchi/devpranchi/README.md

 # Hello!
 I'm Franz, 17, Male, living in the Philippines, and a tech intermediate.
-Beginner in web development, average in Discord bot development (mainly Node.js) and a student. (this GitHub account is in the Global Campus program)
+Beginner in web development, average in Discord bot development (mainly Node.js) and a student. (this GitHub account is in the Global Campus
-> Projects?
-[I'll add later, I'm lazy]
 [![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=devpranchi)](https://github.com/devpranchi)

 ## Socials and Contact